 Therefore PVC is safe for gardening and ABS isn’t.

 When you’re at the home improvement store pick up some lengths of PVC pipe and enough end caps to close both end of each pipe section as well.
 It’s important to keep the soil in the pipes.
 Without end caps the soil would pour out the ends and wash away.

 Stair Stringers & Window Boxes

-This method is quite easy to do using two normal stair stringers from the lumber store.
-They make the base of support for a great tiered vertical garden.
-It’s also possible to cut them yourself if you know how to do that.
+This method is quite easy to do using two normal stair stringers from the lumber store or it’s possible to make them yourself with a little bit of skill, space and tools.
+They make the base of support for a great tiered vertical garden using inexpensive plastic window boxes.

 The width of the stringer and total height is up to you.
-Decide how much gardening space you actually want and then choose the number of window boxes that matches.
+Decide how much gardening space you actually want and then choose the number of steps and size of window boxes that matches.
 I recommend 3 tiers for a patio or small space, then 4 or 5 tiers for a medium to larger size garden.

-Share your gardening story and let me know how you created your own vertical garden.
+Share your gardening story and let me know how you have created your own vertical garden.